apprenticeharper/DeDRM_tools/FAQs.md

 Adobe Digital Editions ebooks are in Documents/Digital Editions

 ### Windows

-Windows 7 and later, ebooks are in `%USERPROFILE%\Documents\My Kindle Content`.
-I.e.

-Navigating from your My Documents folder
+Navigating from your "Documents" folder ("My Documents" folder, pre-Windows 7)

 Kindle for PC ebooks are in My Kindle Content